 Your skin, all throughout the body seems glossy and smooth.
-It is just that one highly visible whitish-silvery patch that ruins the classy look of your skin.
+It is just that one highly visible whitish-silvery patch that ruins the classy look of your skin you achieved after a Laser Hair Removal session.
 This whitish, scaly, itchy and ever-increasing patch is nothing but psoriasis.

 Psoriasis is a recurring, non-contagious autoimmune skin disorder which means that the body cells are fighting against its own self-defense mechanism.
 It is characterized by red, flaky patches, and silvery scales, extremely dry and cracked skin associated with itching and burning sensation.
 The worst affected areas are normally the scalp, knees, elbows, knuckles and lower back.
 People suffering from psoriasis find it difficult to carry out daily activities like sleeping, using your hands, and walking.